Netcentric/aem-classification/aem-classification-validator/README.md

 Option | Mandatory | Description
 --- | --- | ---
 maps | yes | a comma-separated list of URLs specifying the source for a classification map.
 Each URL might use the protocols `file:`, for file-based classification maps, `http(s):` for classification maps in the internet or `tccl:` for classification maps being provided via the ThreadContextClassloader.
-The latter is especially useful with Maven as the TCCL during the execution of a goal of a Maven Plugin is the [Maven Plugin Classpath][4]. whitelistedResourcePathPatterns | no | a comma-separated list of regular expressions matching an absolute resource path which should not be reported (no matter if its usage violates content classifications or not) severitiesPerClassification | no | the severity per classification (this will overwrite the default severity which is by default used for all classifications.
+The latter is especially useful with Maven as the TCCL during the execution of a goal of a Maven Plugin is the [Maven Plugin Classpath][4]. whitelistedResourcePathPatterns | no | a comma-separated list of regular expressions matching an absolute resource path which should not be reported (no matter if its usage violates content classifications or not).
+The path is referring to the referenced/inherited/overlaid resource path (not the path containing the reference/supertype/overlay). severitiesPerClassification | no | the severity per classification (this will overwrite the default severity which is by default used for all classifications.
 The format is `<classification>=<severity>{,<classification>=<severity>}`, where `classification` is one of `INTERNAL`, `INTERNAL_DEPRECATED_ANNOTATION`, `INTERNAL_DEPRECATED`, `FINAL` or `ABSTRACT` and `severity` is one of `DEBUG`, `INFO`, `WARN` or `ERROR`.

 All validation messages are emitted with the [`defaultSeverity`][2]